 - Use WordPress if you want to build your website on a budget.
-Even though you have to pay for the domain name and hosting, WordPress is still the most affordable solution on this list.
+Even though you have to pay for the domain name and hosting, WordPress is still the most affordable solution on the list.

 - Use WordPress if things like “servers” and “domains” and “software” don’t seem scary to you and if you’re willing to have a peek into some source code every once in a while.

-- Use WordPress if you want to have full control of your website – this includes not having to deal with anyone limiting the way you mange your website, the designs you use, or the features you have on your website.
+- Use WordPress if you want to have full control of your website – this includes not having to deal with anyone limiting the way you manage your website, the designs you use, or the features you have on your website.